-Welcome to the Akron General Health System nursing student home page.
-We are dedicated to making your clinical time here an enjoyable and educational experience.
+Welcome to Cleveland Clinic Akron General!
+We are dedicated to making your clinical time here with us an enjoyable and educational experience.

 Guidelines Governing Student Nurses at Akron General

 Student nurses will be held to the standards of competent professional nurses when performing all nursing duties.
 Akron General Registered Nurses maintain the ultimate responsibility for patient care.

 - Patient Report - Students must receive a patient report to find out your patient's needs, scheduled tests, lab results and condition.
 It is imperative that you notify your instructor and the primary care nurse when there is a change in your patient condition, or a problem with equipment.
 You must report off to the primary care nurse when leaving the floor or at the end of your clinical day using SBAR communication or your school approved communication process.

 - Clinical Skills/Procedures - Students are to demonstrate safe practices and follow all Akron General Procedure guidelines.
 Your instructor must be present if you have not attained clinical competency in a procedure.
 Your instructor will provide guidance about which skills may be performed independently.

 - Medications - Your nursing instructor will check ALL medications prior to your administration of medications.
 Students are to demonstrate safe medication practices and follow all Akron General Medication Administration procedures.
 This includes, but is not limited to knowledge of the Rights of medication administration, medication action, safe dosage, side effects and special considerations for administration.